elasticio/salesforce-component/README.md

 This action will automatically retrieve all existing fields of chosen object type that available on your Salesforce organization

+#### Limitations
+When **Utilize data attachment from previous step (for objects with a binary field)** is checked and this action is used with Local Agent error would be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'

 ### Delete Object
 Deletes a Selected Object.